Last week, my friend Elaine said she would kidnap me for a couple hours to take me somewhere special.

 Sometimes you get real estate agents write “a wealth of old oak” in house descriptions, but there really isn’t anything else one can say.
 I mean, look at these amazing beams!
 The beams hold up a massive and heavy stone (slate) roof.

 Can you imagine, there are no nails or screws or anything metal brace-like holding these beams together.
 The beams are held together by mortise and tenon joists and the pressure they force on each other.
+Modern technologies used by Houston barn builder are reliable, of course, but I believe this is amazing how our ancestors used to build such timeless constructions.

 The walls are about two feet thick, and I bet that helps to support the massive roof, and there are stone piers which support tall aisle posts, which are double braced three ways at the roof.